-If any of these questions apply to your circumstances, then contact my office for a free case review.
+If any of these questions apply to your circumstances, then contact my office at 516-747-2290 for a free case review.

 I will strive to get you the best results possible in resolving your child custody dispute.

-Please feel free to contact H. Michael Stern, Child Custody Attorney & Mediator at 516 747 2290 or 718 DIVORCE for a free consultation to discuss the best approach to resolve your child custody issues.
+Please feel free to contact H. Michael Stern, Child Custody Attorney at 516-747-2290 or 718-DIVORCE for a Free Consultation to discuss the best approach to resolve your child custody, visitation and family law issues.

-My office is conveniently located in Nassau County, Long Island.
+My office is conveniently located in Nassau County, Long Island, NY.